quangthongphung/5785-Kafka/README.md

 ## Overview

-This project demonstrates a real-time machine learning streaming pipeline using:
+This project demonstrates a real-time machine learning streaming pipeline using Apache Kafka, Kafka Streams, Java, Maven, and Weka.

-- Apache Kafka
-- Kafka Streams
-- Java
-- Maven
-- Weka Machine Learning

 The application reads rows from the Bike Sharing dataset, streams them through Kafka, predicts bike rental counts using a trained machine learning model, and outputs predictions in real time.